OSU-CS290-F16/express-dynamic-content/README.md

-# Simple Static Express Server
+# Simple Express Dynamic Content Server

-This repo contains a basic Express-based server in `server.js` that demonstrates how to serve static files.
+This repo contains a basic Express-based server in `server.js` that demonstrates how to serve dynamic content.
 Before doing anything with it you need to install dependencies:
 ```
 npm install
 ```